 In the end, you’ll have had a hand in training your son or daughter the rules of the road and can be confident in their skills before you let them loose on the motoring world.

-To make your teaching experience easier, here are a few simple ideas to assist you in training your teen driver.
+To make your teaching experience easier, the team at AutoGuru have come up with a few simple ideas to assist you in training your teen driver.

 1. Plan your drive before getting in the car